inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 Communication between LLC and Higher Layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Higher layers (applications or protocols) talk to the :ned:`EtherLlc`
+Higher layers (applications or protocols) talk to the :ned:`Ieee8022Llc`
 module.

 When a higher layer wants to send a packet via Ethernet, it just passes
-the data packet (a cMessage or any subclass) to :ned:`EtherLlc`.
+the data packet (a cMessage or any subclass) to :ned:`Ieee8022Llc`.
 The
 message kind has to be set to IEEE802CTRL_DATA.

-In general, if :ned:`EtherLlc` receives a packet from the higher layers,
+In general, if :ned:`Ieee8022Llc` receives a packet from the higher layers,
 it interprets the message kind as a command.
 The commands include
 IEEE802CTRL_DATA (send a frame), IEEE802CTRL_REGISTER_DSAP (register
 highher layer) IEEE802CTRL_DEREGISTER_DSAP (deregister higher layer) and